TomasHubelbauer/qr-channel/README.md

 Also see the `TODO` comments in the source code and MarkDown checkboxen in the other MarkDown files.

-- [ ] Find out if the Chrome camera stream dimensions 2x2 are a problem with my laptop only by testing on a different machine
-- [ ] Work on ICE candidate encoding/decoding similar to the SDP pipeline
-- [ ] Consider flashing SDP and ICE candidates and individual messages if the sizes work out and chunking is not needed
-- [ ] Use trickle ICE by decoupling SDP processing and ICE candidate processing
+- [ ] Consider compressing ICE similarly to SDP so they might all fit on 1 QR code (not N) and we'd be rotating only 2 QR codes
-- [ ] Handle receiving both offers and answers by managing the corresponding peer connection
+- [ ] Handle receiving both offers and answers by managing the corresponding peer connections
-- [ ] Handle responding to a given message only once (keep track of offers, answers and candidates received)
+- [ ] Handle responding to a given message only once (keep track of offers, answers and candidates processed)
-- [ ] Select chunk size based on type number and approximate screen size (bigger on desktop, smaller on mobile screen)

 ## Crediting